 When most people think of successful user adoption, they think of training—effective training.
 And that is a big part of user adoption.
 Here are some principles you will want to think about and follow as you create and plan for successful training.

 - Provide Role-Based Training.
-While it’s okay to combine groups of users for training on basic navigation of CRM, it’s important to split users into separate training for their job role.
+While it’s okay to combine groups of users for training on basic navigation of Dynamics 365, it’s important to split users into separate training for their job role.
 This ensures the training is process-focused, NOT technology focused.
 Understanding how processes will change is more than 50% of the learning during training, and providing process-based training will significantly increase retention.

 Tip!
 Have a business-focused person provide the training and NOT a technical focused person.